JUAN-CALLEJO/mgt4250spring2024/README.md

 # MGT 4250 COURSE PROJECT
 Juan Callejo Ropero (jcallejoropero@elon.edu)
 ## Project Description
+With the recent popularity increase of golf, new technologies have arrived in college golf too.
+Trackman technology is a dual radar system that captures the trajectory and flight of the ball, as well as the swing path of the golfer.
+The parameters include ball speed, attack angle, club path, face angle, and spin rate among others.
+This technology gives instant feedback on each shot, helping players and coaches make data-driven decisions to improve training and strategy.
+Using this technology, how can Elon Golf improve its performance?

 #### [Data Visualizations](https://elongolftrackmandata.streamlit.app/)
 ### Questions of interest
 Q1